 Step 1: Work History

 Most people who work full time pay Social Security taxes with every paycheck.
-These taxes (also known as FICA taxes) cover your monthly federal disability insurance policy premiums.
+These taxes (also known as FICA taxes) cover your monthly federal disability insurance coverage.
 Once you stop working for 60 months in a row (i.e., 5 years), that coverage automatically ends.
 If you worked at least 5 in the last 10 years full time and paid FICA taxes, you have coverage.
 Otherwise, the SSA automatically denies your SSD claim.

 Step 2: Age & Income